 Teachers, parents, the school’s Student Intervention Team, or others familiar with students’ performance may nominate students for screening.
 Standardized test scores and students’ work are monitored yearly as well to make sure that students proving extraordinary achievement may be tested.

 For second-grade students, the screening process begins in the fall of each year.
 Students who score in the 89th percentile or above on their first test will then move on to the second round of testing.
 The second round of testing is in either October or November.

 For third through seventh-grade students, GATE testing is held in October and November.
 Students who have met the established screening criteria are tested and if they pass, they may join the GATE program.

 For students who do not pass, they may take the test again.
 Students may take the test up to three times.
 Students who still do not pass during the school year may be re-evaluated in future grade levels.

 Tagged: GATE Class in Fullerton, GATE Class in Brea, GATE Class in Placentia, GATE Class in Yorba LindaOptimus Learning School is a tutoring center in Brea serving Fullerton, Placentia, and Yorba Linda.
 Since 2008, we have been helping students from kindergarten through high school achieve their academic goals through our various programs such as our home school, after school program, homework help, and private tutoring.
-We also offer seasonal programs, such as our popular summer camp and virtual summer camp, as well as many enrichment classes year-round, such as coding, STEM, piano, art, Chinese, and Korean which will help shape creative and well-rounded students.
+We also offer seasonal programs such as our popular summer camp.
+There are many enrichment classes year-round, such as coding, STEM, piano, and art which will help shape creative and well-rounded students.
 Are you ready to kickstart your child’s education?
 Send an inquiry form or contact us today!